 Consider The Vehicle You Are Buying

-According to a recent report from the NCIB (National Insurance Crime Bureau), the five most stolen vehicles in Virginia are the 1996 Honda Accord, 2000 Honda Civic, 2010 Toyota Camry, 2000 Dodge Caravan, and 2003 Ford Explorer.
+According to a recent report from the NICB (National Insurance Crime Bureau), the five most stolen vehicles in Virginia are the 1996 Honda Accord, 2000 Honda Civic, 2010 Toyota Camry, 2000 Dodge Caravan, and 2003 Ford Explorer.
 Evidently, replacement parts in these five vehicles may be worth more than the vehicle itself!

 We are not recommending that you should not buy these vehicles.
 Just park them in a safe place, preferably in a garage.
 That should be enough to deter a potential thief from stealing it.
+If you would like unbiased opinions regarding the least expensive vehicles to insure in Virginia, we can provide it to you.

 Edward Harris is the owner and founder of this website.
 Since 1980, he has been helping individuals and families with their car insurance needs.
 During that time, he has handled more than 10,000 applications and continues to provide service for thousands of clients.